Spotify is perfect for streaming music, but what if you want to listen offline or store your favorite tracks on a USB drive?

 - Computer with the Spotify app: Most popular computers like Windows and Mac are compatible with Spotify.

 - Plug your USB drive into your computer.
-If it's not formatted correctly, follow on-screen instructions to format it as required.
+If it’s not formatted correctly, follow the on-screen instructions to format it as needed.

 - Open the Spotify app on your desktop.